Yuli-Emb/CAN-bus-data-logger-Task-scheduler/README.md

 ## Debugging

-ESP32 Arduino's Serial2.onReceive() isn't a true hardware ISR, but a software callback Initial implementation read only one byte per callback causing hardware buffer to fill up, which caused it to stop working after a few frames
+ESP32 Arduino's Serial2.onReceive() isn't a true hardware ISR, but a software callback

+Initial implementation read only one byte per callback causing hardware buffer to fill up, which caused it to stop working after a few frames

-Fix: draining all available bytes inside the callback clears the hardware buffer completely, preventing stalls On direct UART interrupt registers (Like STM32 board has) this issue doesn't exist - the ISR fires per byte at the hardware level
+**Fix**: draining all available bytes inside the callback clears the hardware buffer completely, preventing stalls

+*P.S.
+On direct UART interrupt registers (Like STM32 board has) this issue doesn't exist - the ISR fires per byte at the hardware level*

 ---